google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 In practice this is a simple way to encrypt and decrypt content for playback on the web.
 What's more, playback can be done with either DASH or HLS.
-This section will show you how to encrypt using clear key.
+This section will show you how to encrypt using Clear Key.

 The first thing you need to do is generate a key.
 You can use whatever method you want, but I'm going to use [OpenSSL](https://www.openssl.org/) to write